shikokuchuo/nanonext/README.md

 ### Interfaces

-Call `nano_init()` after package load to set global options.
-Using defaults will cause warnings to print immediately as they occur.
+Call `nano_init()` after package load to set global options such as causing warnings to print immediately as they occur.

 {nanonext} offers 2 equivalent interfaces: an object-oriented interface, and a functional interface.